 “Sometimes I think I was born with a leak, and any goodness I started with just slowly spilled out of me, and now it’s all gone.
 And I’ll never get it back in me.
 It’s too late.
 Life is a series of closing doors, isn’t it?”

 Immediately, a “man” who’s really three kids in a trench coat pets him with his/its broom hand to comfort him.

 All of these elements are characteristics of the absurd—the struggle to make sense of an existence that refuses to.
 BoJack’s constant battle to be a good person, to have that goodness validated and to find a reason to get up in the morning are of a philosophical piece with arguing over a box of muffins, and that argument ending up on television, then becoming a commentary on our blind adulation of service members.

 It’s impressive that you don’t need to realize any of this to laugh at the seal getting so worked up that it barks, or to have that monologue stay with you for a few days.
 But it’s more impressive that they make you realize it without you realizing you’re realizing it.
 Follow?

 Each episode is so full of caustic outrageousness that you tend not to notice the show is really more of an existential drama than a satire or pure comedy.
 That’s where it separates itself from shows like The Simpsons and South Park (we’ll omit Family Guy altogether).
 Comedy always comes first on those, even if just narrowly.
-At times, BoJack bombards you with humor, but the white space of the show is always made of something darker and more sentimental.
+At times, BoJack bombards you with humor, but the negative space of the show is always made of something darker and more sentimental.
 Its weaving of its humor and its pathos is more seamless than anything else out there.